 Below are some of the statistics on risk factors:

-- Smoking - Smoking is the single most important cause of ill health and death in Australia.
-In 2011/12, there were 2.8 million Australians aged 18 years and over who smoked daily (or 16.3%)
+- Smoking is the single most important cause of ill health and death in Australia.
+In 2011/12, one in six Australians aged 15 years and over smoked daily.

 For more information, view the factsheets below: